mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-04"></a>
 [Back to top](#top)
 ## AZ-04 -- Rep. Paul A. Gosar (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-04)
-## Committees
-Paul A. Gosar is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019